worldbank/DIMEwiki/Topics/Checklists/README.md

 ## Create a checklist
 To create a checklist you must have a GitHub account.
 If you do not have one, create one for free [here](https://github.com/join).

-To create a new checklist go to [the checklist folder](https://github.com/worldbank/DIMEwiki//Topics/Checklists/checklists) (KB: This link won't work until this branch is merged).
-In this folder create a file "*checklist_name*.js" where you replace *checklist_name* with the unique checklist name you pick.
-After you created the file you can add content in exactly the same way as already described in section on how to [edit an already existing checklist](#edit-a-checklist).
-If you are familiar with GitHub you can do these two steps in a code editor by *cloning* the repository, but it is perfectly fine to do these two steps in the browser.
+To create a new checklist go to [the checklist folder](https://github.com/worldbank/DIMEwiki/tree/master/Topics/Checklists/checklists).
+In this folder create a file "*chk_checklistName*.js" where you replace *checklistName* with the unique checklist name you pick.
+Please keep the prefix *chk_* After you created the file you can add content in exactly the same way as already described in section on how to [edit an already existing checklist](#edit-a-checklist).
+If you are familiar with GitHub you can do these two steps in a code editor by *cloning* the repository, but it is perfectly fine to do these two steps in the browser as described here.

 Once you have some checklist items in your new checklist, you can create the checklist page on the wiki.
 Type the URL you want using this format: https://dimewiki.worldbank.org/wiki/Checklist:_Your_Checklist_Name.
-The Checklist name here does not need to match the file name *checklist_name*.js but it is good if they are similar.
+The checklist name here does not need to match the file name *checklist_name*.js but it is good if they are similar.

-To create the checklist, use this template but update the *checklist_URL* to the URL of the checklist on the wiki you just created and *checklist_name* to the file name you chose above (but do not include .js).
+To create the checklist, use this template but update the *checklist_URL* to the URL of the checklist on the wiki you just created and "*chk_checklistName*.js" to the file name you chose above (but do not include .js).

 ```
 Get printable version by clicking on ''printable version'' in the menu to the left.
 The latest version of this checklist can be found at https://dimewiki.worldbank.org/wiki/checklist_URL.